bhargavsp/Linux/README.md

 *EX:* passwd, shadow, group, sudoers

 **dev**
 Devices that are connected to the particular server can be seen here

+**Proc**
+for every task we execute in the linux there will be a process ID created, here all the process ID's are created cpuinfo file: cores of CPU, architecture everything about the current CPU

+**Lib**
+files available in lib dir can only be used by the operating system

+**temp**
+temperory files that we can create and delete after sometime, those files can be stored here, these folder can be accesses by all the users

+**Var**
+all the logs can be seen here, and the system users home directory can be seen here

+**opt**
+By default it is empty directory, all the 3rd party softwares can be installed here, it can be accessed only by root user.

 ### Types of users in the LINUX OS